thiagos/conferenceCentral/README.md

-One possible solution in our scenario is based on the fact that in our system design, the type of sessions are enumerated, so we can turn the inequality on the typeOfSession into a 'member of' filter, where instead of looking for sessionType != 'WORKSHOP', we can look for sessionType in ['LECTURE', 'KEYNOTE'].
+One possible solution in our scenario is based on the fact that in our system design, the type of sessions are enumerated, so we can turn the inequality on the typeOfSession into a 'member of' filter, where instead of looking for sessionType != 'WORKSHOP', we can look for sessionType in ['NOT_SPECIFIED, 'LECTURE', 'KEYNOTE'].

 This enumeration shall be clear for the endUser, and new kinds of sessions would require a new system deployment to be supported.

 This query was implemented in API *getEarlyNonWorkshops*.

+In case one of the fields was not an enumeration, I believe a possible solution would be to proceed to the extra inequality filters from the application side, executing the query on the most restrictive filter first (i.e., the query that we expect would return the smallest result set), and on the application python code, iterate the results filtering on the extra conditions.
+Having extra filters after a query execution is not the best solution, but given the ndb restrictions, would be able to satisfy the requirements.

 ##Task 4: Add a task